by Mike Ratliff

 We must remember that none of these Word-Faith preachers would have a ministry if they didn’t have millions of dollars pouring in from those who have hired them to tickle their ears.

-For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.
-(2 Timothy 4:3-4 ESV)
+3 For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, 4 and will turn away their ears from the truth and will turn aside to myths.
+2 Timothy 4:3-4 (NASB)

 One of the myths that they hear is that Jesus was recreated from divine to demonic, taking on the very nature of Satan.